 For more about language and disability in general, I really recommend this page by the UK charity Scope.

-Where to go for a dyspraxia or ADHD diagnosis in the UK
+Where to go for diagnosis as an adult in the UK

 For the most practical and up-to-date advice on getting a diagnosis in the UK, go to Dyspraxia UK or ADHD UK.
 (FYI, they’re separate organisations unrelated to each other).